 Remove the snails from your tank and place them in a suitable bag or container ready for disposal.
 Always wash your hands after handling aquarium snails because they are known to carry parasites that can be harmful to both fish and humans.

 Gravel substrates are the perfect place for pest snails to hide as they blend in easily.
 Although you should regularly clean your gravel substrate with a vacuum, it is difficult to monitor how many snails are removed using this method.

-I don’t feel that vacuums are effective at removing pest snails from aquarium substrate because of their sheer size and weight, however, vacuuming will remove trapped food that the snails may be feeding on.
+I don’t feel that vacuums are effective at removing pest snails from aquarium substrate because of their sheer size and weight, although vacuuming does remove trapped food that the snails feed on.

 Aquarium Snail Traps